anthonydresser/fluent-bit-emf-aggregator/README.md

 3. This will end up outputting multiple emf stream per aggregation period due to the format constraints of emf.
 If your metrics depend on a dimension called `api` and your application is emitting emf records with different values for the `api` dimension, there is no way to merge these together, therefore you will get a separate output stream for each value of `api` emitted.

+4. Due to a weird bug between golang 1.21 and fluent-bit, I am forced to use golang 1.20 instead.
+Think always means we are forced to use an older version of the cloudwatch logs client, 1.36.0.

 ## Project structure

 This project contains the PoC for the fluentbit code written in `golang` under the `fluent-bit-emf` folder.
 This also contains a docker definition as a sample usage that launches fluent-bit 1.19 (the target for this PoC) with a basic configuration and this plugin running in.